-- 1. Scope of Committee Jurisdiction.
-Except for cases of dismissal for cause (subsection 2a, below), the SACPT is to consider whether - (a) violation of procedures (as established by University-level regulations/policies, or by the college, or by the department faculty; GR VII.A.6.c; GR VII.B.3; GR VII.B.5), - (b) violation of privilege and/or - (c) violation of academic freedom, have affected the outcome of decisions made in the processes of faculty reappointment, terminal reappointment, non-renewal of appointment, promotion and/or tenure.
-Cases of complaint on the substantive merit of administrative decisions in these faculty personnel processes are instead to be submitted through established administrative channels as prescribed by GR I.I.
+1.4.4.2.2.1 Scope of Committee Jurisdiction

+Except for cases of dismissal for cause (subsection 2a, below), the SACPT is to consider whether have affected the outcome of decisions made in the processes of faculty reappointment, terminal reappointment, non-renewal of appointment, promotion and/or tenure.
+Cases of complaint on the substantive merit of administrative decisions in these faculty personnel processes are instead to be submitted through established administrative channels as prescribed by GR I.F.